 The house of cards surrounding McCarthy, Cohn and Schine is about to collapse as we join Fellow Travelers for its fifth episode.
 But the collapse won’t just rock the foundations of McCarthyism; its ripples will threaten everything and everyone in its path in the most dramatic, emotional and shocking episode we have seen so far.
 In this episode, the trajectory of each person’s life suddenly and sharply changes in a whirlwind of intrigue, lies and manipulation.
 Here, the damage and horror of McCarthyism are laid bare as we say goodbye to the 1950s, and our characters’ paths divert, each carrying deep scars that may or may not heal with time.
 To say this is a brilliant slice of drama is an understatement; it may be one of the best hours of TV drama I have seen this year.

-As McCarthy and Cohn’s power begins to ebb away in Washington and their lies slowly catch up on them, the city police have launched a significant crackdown on subversives, targetting the Cosy Corner, where Marcus is tenderly holding Frankie, as the police march in, beating everyone in their path with batons.
+As McCarthy and Cohn’s power begins to ebb away in Washington and their lies slowly catch up with them, the city police have launched a significant crackdown on subversives, targeting the Cosy Corner, where Marcus is tenderly holding Frankie, as the police march in, beating everyone in their path with batons.
 As Marcus flees with Frankie, it’s again clear that Marcus values his reputation more than his relationship, as Frankie stops to help people while he runs to safety: an event that will finally see Marcus make the decision we have been waiting for, a decision to stand up for what’s right no matter the ramifications.

 Before he takes the broken Leonard into the building, Leonard reminisces about the first summer he met Hawk at the family house and their mutual act of masturbation on a camping trip.
 Coldly, Hawk responds, “All boys do that, but normal men grow out of it.”
 It’s clear Leonard has always known Hawk’s sexuality as he snaps, “I thought of telling my Dad what you were.”
 Hawks’ answer is again as cold as ice, “About what, some sad, twisted fantasy you created in your perverted brain?”
-But for all his skills manipulating and controlling those around him, Hawk cannot stop Cohn’s blackmail of Senator Smith, and Smith, brilliantly played by Linus Roache, knows that time has run out.
-I will not talk about the dramatic events that follow in this week’s blog for the benefit of those who may still need to watch the episode.
+But for all his skills in manipulating and controlling those around him, Hawk cannot stop Cohn’s blackmail of Senator Smith, and Smith, brilliantly played by Linus Roache, knows that time has run out.
+I will not discuss the dramatic events that unfold in this week’s blog for the benefit of those who may still need to watch the episode.
 But I will reflect on the earth-shattering ramifications of these events next week.

-But this week’s episode isn’t just about the events spiralling out of control around Hawk, Senator Smith, Cohn, and Leonard; it’s about Tim’s final and heart-breaking acceptance of the twisted lies and manipulation of the political system around him.
+But this week’s episode isn’t just about the events spiralling out of control around Hawk, Senator Smith, Cohn, and Leonard; it’s about Tim’s final and heartbreaking acceptance of the twisted lies and manipulation of the political system around him.
 Ultimately, Tim’s fight for justice and truth in a den of deceit is instrumental in bringing down Cohn and McCarthy.
 But it is also the moment that Tim walks away from Washington as he enlists in the Armed Forces, as Hawk drops the bombshell that he intends to marry Lucy.

 As the episode draws to a close, Hawk and Tim sit together, looking over the Washington skyline; we know their paths are heading in different directions as Tim states, “I need to get over you,” and Hawk gently agrees.
 Hawk understands that his life will destroy Tim if he stays, and Tim finally sees the reality of Hawk’s world for what it is: a twisted game of political chess.
-Their love is clear as they silently hold each other, but for now, it’s a love that will only lead to personal and social destruction for them both.
+Their love is clear as they silently hold each other, but for now, it’s a love that will only lead to personal and social destruction for both of them.
 Meanwhile, back in 1986, Tim sits on a hospital bed following several severe seizures as Hawk walks in and silently sits at his side, gently holding his hand.

 Episode Six: Beyond Measure